pau1a/Transcrypt/PDS.md

 To protect structural clarity:

 1. **No arbitrary whitespace increases or reductions** for aesthetic balance.
-2. **No unique layouts** created for “special” pages or promotional content.
+2. Essentials must use strict layout patterns.
+Marketing may use expressive spacing, asymmetry, negative space, and editorial layout patterns for storytelling and attention capture.
 3. **No component resizing based on role** — owner, advisor, and verifier views share identical spacing.
 4. **No inference-generated content** may introduce new spacing patterns, padding, or alignment behaviour.
-5. **No negative space used for emotional effect** — spacing must remain functional, not expressive.
-6. **No collapsed padding** allowed unless explicitly defined within a component’s own rules.
+5. **No collapsed padding** allowed unless explicitly defined within a component’s own rules.
-7. **No asymmetrical gutters** unless the layout pattern specifically calls for them.
+6. **No asymmetrical gutters** unless the layout pattern specifically calls for them.

 Spacing becomes part of the product’s operational consistency.
 It creates a feeling of solidity, trustworthiness, and calm.
 When layouts never behave erratically, users understand the product more quickly and remain anchored even under audit pressure.